Date: August 2, 2022

 Starting the final trek to the summit.
 While it feels as if you're almost there when you reach the col, there's still 200m of elevation left to gain!
 For reference, Mount Brock, rising impressively in the background, is the same height as Mount Hood...

 Probably my favourite view of the day!
-The Opal Range is absolutely stunning to look at from afar, but even more-so when you're on it!!
-I've never seen a mountain range more jagged and prominent!
-Just sheer pillars of rock, immediately dropping down to low valleys on either side!
+The Opal Range is absolutely stunning to look at from afar, but even more-so when you're on it!

 A scree trail, on the right side of the ridge, easily leads the way, avoiding the jagged and exposed crest.